MohammadReza96/calculate-with-python-tkinter/README.md

 # calculate_with_tkinter
-creating calculator app with tkinter GUI  ( class type , function type , exe type )
+A calculator app which is created by Python , Tkinter library  ( class type , function type , exe type )